Star keeper Rishabh Pant suffers injuries in car accident | Sports-Games

 Pant suffered injuries on his head, back and feet but is in a stable condition.

 ''He himself was driving the car when it hit the divider on Delhi Narson border.
-He was immediately taken to Saksham Hospital but will be shifted to Max Hospital for further treatment,'' the source said.
+He was immediately taken to Saksham Hospital but later shifted to Max Hospital in Dehradun for further treatment,'' the source said.

 Pant was left out of the upcoming white-ball series against Sri Lanka as he was supposed to join NCA for strength and conditioning programme ahead of February's Border Gavaskar Trophy.